Documentation

 Custom buttons

-Custom buttons can be set to only show if certain conditions are met, for example if the asset form being viewed is of a certain type or class, or if an attribute of the asset manages the given condition.
+Custom buttons can be set to only show if certain conditions are met, for example if the asset has a certain status or if a particular user is viewing the asset record.